joe-antognini/joe-antognini.github.io/_drafts/ai-residency-reflections.md

 you also increased the learning rate.
-The goal of this project was to do a thorough and rigorous set of experiments on a wide variety of tasks and architectures to determine what the relationship was between batch size and training time and generalization, controling for hyperparameters as much as possible.
+The goal of this project was to do a thorough and rigorous set of experiments on a wide variety of tasks and architectures to determine what the relationship was between batch size and training time and generalization, controlling for hyperparameters as much as possible.
 George Dahl conceived of and managed the project, and he recruited Jaehoon Lee and myself to actually carry out the experiments.